-There are two natural questions related to a groupoid: which objects are isomorphic and what is the group of automorphisms of an individual object?
-The first problem was addressed within the framework of graded categories.
-To tackle the second one, we need the triangulated structure of the category.
-In Section 3 we prove that for a smooth algebraic variety with either ample canonical or anticanonical sheaf, the group of exact autoequivalences is the semidirect product of the group of automorphisms of the variety and the Picard group plus translations.
+There are two natural questions related to a groupoid: which objects are isomorphic and what is the group of automorphisms of an individual object.
+The first problem was addressed to in the framework of graded categories.
+To tackle the second one we need triangulated structure of the category.
+In chapter 3 we prove that for a smooth algebraic variety with ample either canonical or anticanonical sheaf the group of exact autoequivalences is the semidirect product of the group of automorphisms of the variety and the Picard group plus translations.

-The answers to the above questions for the case of varieties with non-ample and nonantiample canonical sheaves seem to be of considerable interest.
+The answers to the above questions for the case of varieties with non-ample and non-antiample canonical sheaf seem to be of considerable interest.